Welcome, Amplify ELA families!

 - Independent writing assignments called Solos, available on mobile devices.

 - Interactive projects called Quests that accompany certain units to provide additional practice with analytical reading, writing, speaking, and listening skills.

 How you can support the child in your care

-- If possible, read with your child daily; even 15 minutes of reading together each day can make a huge impact.
+- If possible, read with your student daily; even 15 minutes of reading together each day can make a huge impact.
 You can read aloud sections of the text together—many middle grade students enjoy performing sections of dialogue by taking on the role of a character in a play, or adding some dramatic flair to a poem with which they are working.
-If your child struggles with reading aloud, you might try reading the text to them with expression, then having them read it back to you.
+If your student struggles with reading aloud, you might try reading the text to them with expression, then having them read it back to you.
 For additional practice, there are an array of fluency activities in the program’s Flex Days.
-Ask your child to help you find this activity.
+Ask your student to help you find this activity.

 - Find moments to discuss what they are reading and discovering.
 Examples of questions you could ask: What stood out to you from what you read today?
 Were any sentences or words confusing?
 What was most surprising?
 What do you think the writer was trying to communicate?
 Do you agree with the writer’s ideas or descriptions?
 What connections can you make between what you are reading and your own life or other issues?

 - Listen to your student read their written responses or have them share with a friend over the phone or video chat.

 - Browse the Amplify Library with your student to find books they’ll enjoy and be able to read fluently and independently.